msfa12th/heartsense/README.md

 ## App Integration
 An HTML form was created to gather input data from user.
 RESTful API was created using python flask/javascript to capture the data and feed to the ML model.
 Within python flask app, additional calculated data was created for bmi, based on user input to feed into the machine learning model.
 The ML model called was sent out to a route to output results/prediction on HTML page.
+Our DB properties were stored in local environment variables and access by our python flask app for routes that pulled data from the DB.

 ## Findings